Qiskit-Extensions/mthree/README.md

 # Specify a mitigator object targeting a given backend
 mit = mthree.M3Mitigation(backend)

-# Compute the tensored 1Q calibration matrices for the given qubits and given number of shots
+# Compute the 1Q calibration matrices for the given qubits and given number of shots
 # By default it is over all backend qubits at 8192 shots.
-mit.tensored_cals_from_system(qubits, shots)
+mit.cals_from_system(qubits, shots)

 # Apply mitigation to a given dict of raw counts over the specified qubits
 m3_quasi = mit.apply_correction(raw_counts, qubits)